-The members of the Board appointed Ms. Roomiza Hasan Miyan as Independent Director.
-Ms. Hasan Miyan has at all times exercised independence of character and judgement in assuming her role as independent director.
+Ms. Roomiza Hasan Miyan, appointed as Independent Director, has at all times exercised independence of character and judgement in assuming her role as independent director.
 Due to the size of the Company, there is only one independent director.

 The Board further confirms that, the above-named independent director: